mpsonntag/snippets/courses/teaching/golang.md

 - `gofmt -d [filename]`     displays all changes that would be done to `filename` if it would be reformatted
 - `gofmt -w [filename]`     automatically reformats `filename`
 - `gofmt -w .`              automatically reformats all go files recursively from the current directory
-- `goftm -l .`              lists all files that would be reformatted
+- `gofmt -l .`              lists all files that would be reformatted

 ## Tests